BSc (Hons) Counselling Psychology

-Please note that applicants for the BSc (Hons) Psychology and counselling degree must hold 5 GCSEs A*-C including Maths and English, or equivalent (reformed GCSEs grade 4 or above) to be considered for the programme.
+Please note that applicants must hold 5 GCSEs A*-C including Maths and English, or equivalent (reformed GCSEs grade 4 or above) to be considered for the programme.

 BTEC Extended Diploma

-You’ll need to achieve grades of Distinction Merit Merit or above in a relevant BTEC Extended Diploma for example; Applied Psychology.
+Distinction Merit Merit or above in a relevant Extended Diploma for example; Applied Psychology.

-You’ll need a final overall grade of 32 points or higher including Psychology (or acceptable equivalent) at Higher Level.
+Overall grade of 32 points or higher to include Psychology (or acceptable equivalent) at Higher Level.

 Scottish Highers/Advanced Highers